 Iowa Task Force 1 (IA-TF1) is Iowa’s Urban Search and Rescue (USAR) team.
 IA-TF1 team members have been trained and equipped to locate, rescue and provide initial medical stabilization to victims in confined spaces, including collapsed structures, grain silos, mines and collapsed trenches.
-The team is also trained in swift-water rescue and performing a wide area search.
+The team is also trained in swift-water rescue and wide area search.

 In addition, the team may loan equipment like generators, light kits, and communications equipment for local responders.
-Iowa Task Force 1 was built using existing capabilities and resources, is comprised of the Sioux City and Cedar Rapids fire departments, and draws additional membership from fire and rescue professionals from across Iowa.
+Iowa Task Force 1 was built using existing capabilities and resources, is comprised of the Sioux City and Cedar Rapids Fire Departments, and draws additional membership from fire and rescue professionals from across Iowa.

 Anyone interested in joining Iowa Task Force 1 should visit the IA-TF1 website.

-The state has built a Special Weapons and Tactics (SWAT) core group of six separate tactical teams capable of handling high-risk situations which require special weapons or extraordinary special operations.
+Iowa has built a Special Weapons and Tactics (SWAT) core group of six separate tactical teams capable of handling high-risk situations which require special weapons or extraordinary special operations.
 Iowa now has statewide coverage for these types of incidents with four local and two state teams.

 The local teams are the Cedar Rapids Police Department, Metro Star (combined Des Moines/Polk County area agencies), North Central Iowa Narcotics Task Force (north central Iowa area law enforcement agencies), and Woodbury County Sheriff’s Office.
 In addition, the Iowa State Patrol provides two teams.